Yovani Gallardo: Cincinnati Reds

-Return to Texas
+Texas Rangers (second stint)

 On April 13, 2018, Yovani Gallardo signed a minor-league contract with the Texas Rangers.
-He was called up on June 17th to replace Doug Fister in the rotation.
+He was called up on June 17 to replace Doug Fister in the rotation.
 He elected free agency on October 29.

 Scouting report

-Gallardo had a five-pitch repertoire consisting of a four-seam fastball, a curveball, a slider, a change-up, and a cutter.
+Gallardo had a five-pitch repertoire consisting of a four-seam fastball, a curveball, a slider, a changeup, and a cutter.
 His fastball was generally clocked between 92 and 95 mph, occasionally reaching as high as 96, the curve was thrown hard in the upper 70s to lower 80s, and the slider was usually in the mid-80s and had a late sharp break.
 When he was in the minors, his curveball was considered the best curveball in the minor leagues.
-He somewhat phased out his change-up in the later years of his career.
-He then began to throw a cutter in the upper 80s to supplement his change-up.
+He somewhat phased out his changeup in the later years of his career.
+He then began to throw a cutter in the upper 80s to supplement his changeup.